 A: Before applying for a Hearing Dog, you need to decide if you would benefit from having a Hearing Dog in your life.
 Please review the Application Process section of our website.
 After reviewing the application process, application requirements and points to consider, if you would like an information and application packet, you may request to have one sent to you using the convenient webform on the Application Process page.

-Q: What does it cost to get a Program Assistance Dog?
+Q: What does it cost to get a Facility Dog?

 A: There is a nonrefundable $50.00 application fee.
-When an applicant has been approved to receive a Program Assistance Dog and is ready to be placed on the waiting list, we require a $500.00 Good Faith Deposit, which is returned after the person and the Program Assistance Dog have been together for one year.
+When an applicant has been approved to receive a Facility Dog and is ready to be placed on the waiting list, we require a $500.00 Good Faith Deposit, which is returned after the person and the Facility Dog have been together for one year.

-Q: What is a Program Assistance Dog trained to do?
+Q: What is a Facility Dog trained to do?

-A: Program Assistance Dogs are trained to be calm and relaxed regardless of what is going on around them.
-These dogs must remain quiet in order to help calm clients and patients of professionals who work with children and adults who have challenges, or have disabilities.
+A: Facility Dogs are trained to be calm and relaxed regardless of what is going on around them.
+These dogs must remain quiet in order to help calm clients and patients of professionals who work with children and adults who have challenges or have disabilities.
 The dogs are trained to go to clients or students on command to help ease anxiety.
 Dogs can also be used as a reward for positive behavior.

-Q: How do I apply for a Program Assistance Dog?
+Q: How do I apply for a Facility Dog?

-Q: What is the age requirement to be considered for a Program Assistance Dog?
+Q: What is the age requirement to be considered for a Facility Dog?

 A: Applicants must be adults who work with people who have physical, mental, or emotional challenges or disabilities.
 This may include: full-time physicians, teachers, counselors, and licensed therapists or counselors.

-Q: How long do people typically wait before a Program Assistance Dog is placed?
+Q: How long do people typically wait before a Facility Dog is placed?